Challenge your brain! Eight suggestions for brain-boosting exercises

 7. Feeling tired or frustrated?
 Sleep on it, or try something else

 Just as it’s tough to work out when you’re feeling exhausted, it’s not effective to exercise your brain when it’s running on empty.
 Get plenty of sleep!
 You need at least seven hours of sleep per night.
 Otherwise, sleep deprivation can significantly impair your memory, mood and function.

 And if a task ends up being too challenging, don’t be afraid to ask for help… or just find something else to do.
 There’s no need to give yourself unnecessary stress that can work against your brain health.

 8. Check with your Alzheimer Society for more tips and challenges

 Looking for more suggestions to challenge your brain?
-Contact your local Alzheimer Society.
+Contact the Alzheimer Society that's nearest to you.
 We are happy to provide brain-boosting resources and tips to anyone who is interested in their brain health, whether you live with dementia or are interested in reducing your risk.